CPunch/openpunk-ansible/README.md

 Some DNS records also need to be set:
 - an A record with a `git.*` subdomain

+A Gitea Act Runner is also setup if the `giteaRunnerToken` variable is defined in your hosts file.

 ## Usage
 First, make sure to install the requirements:
 ```sh